ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Semantic markup within module documentation
 -------------------------------------------

-You can use semantic markup to highlight option names, option values, and environment variables.
+Use the semantic markup to highlight option names, option values, and environment variables.
 The markup processor formats these highlighted terms in a uniform way.
 With semantic markup, we can modify how the output looks without changing underlying code.

 The correct formats for semantic markup are as follows: